8 Habits of Evangelism author on teaching says the Bible is for ‘living’

 Bolsinger chose to write about the Bible as a performative document in his lesson on teaching for the new 8 Habits of Evangelism resource, produced by Theology, Formation & Evangelism in the Presbyterian Mission Agency.

-On Wednesday during an online discussion about teaching he told participants that many people think the point of the Scriptures is just to read them, to know or memorize them so that they can do well on Bible quizzes.
+During a recent online discussion about teaching, he told participants that many people think the point of the Scriptures is just to read them, to know or memorize them so that they can do well on Bible quizzes.

 “Nooo,” Bolsinger said.
 “The Bible is for living.”